asaggi/CarND-Behavioral-Cloning-P3/README.md

 ## Data Preprocessing

 * Normalization of Images (To make gradients work better)
-* The images are cropped so that the model won’t be trained with the sky and the car front parts
+* The images are cropped so that the model won’t be trained with the sky and the car front parts, here is an example of a cropped image (60:25):

+	![alt text][image2]

 ## Model Training
 I used the following augumentation technique to generate unlimited number of images:

 * Left image, steering angle is adjusted by +0.2
 * Right image, steering angle is adjusted by -0.2
-* Randomly flip image left/right
+* Randomly flip image left/right, here is an example of a flipped image

+	![alt text][image2]

 * Randomly choose left, right or center images.
-* Randomly altering image brightness (lighter or darker)
+* Randomly altering image brightness (lighter or darker), here is an example of a an image with reduced brightness:

+	![alt text][image4]

 ## Training, Validation and Test
 I splitted the images into train and validation set in order to measure the performance at every epoch.
 Testing was done using the simulator.